-By any measurement, the O'Jays must be considered one of the most important Soul Music groups of the past 40 years.
+By any measurement, the O'Jays must be considered one of the most important Soul Music groups of the past half century.
 Originally a regionally popular act in Cleveland (and in fact named after local deejay Eddie O'Jay), the group was together for a decade before getting a major break by teaming with young songwriter/producers Kenny Gamble and Leon Huff.
 The quintet (Eddie Levert, Walter Williams, Bill Isles, Willam Powell, Bobby Massey) had a number of minor hits together on Chess Records in the late 60s and early 70s, and frustration with their lack of real success pared the group down to the trio of Levert, Williams and Powell by 1972.
 And it was that lineup that recorded the groups first album on Gamble & Huff's Philadelphia International Records, Backstabbers.
 Backstabbers was a triumph, highlighted by the McFadden & Whitehead-penned title track.
 The haunting song with the great intro (later sampled by Angie Stone on "I Wish I Didn't Miss You") became a monster hit, and was followed by the even bigger "Love Train."
 It also began a string of critically acclaimed and commercially popular albums.

 During the period of Philadelphia International's 70s dominance of the airwaves, it was clear that the O'Jays were the foundation of the house.
 The contrast of the gruff, electrifying voice of Eddie Levert and the mellifluous tones of Walter Williams gave the group the ability to masterfully handle the funkiest cuts Gamble & Huff could throw at them and yet also handle ballads beautifully.
 They generally received the best songs and the most creative Gamble & Huff arrangements, with far more hits than misses.
 Songs like "For The Love of Money," "Livin' For the Weekend," and the classic "Use Ta Be My Girl" all appeared to be a year or two ahead of what everyone else was doing, and made each new O'Jays release an event.
 And, as the vehicle for G&H's social statements, the group released some of the most intelligent, relevant album cuts of the decade.
 Their mid-70s albums, especially Ship Ahoy, are worth seeking out.